Fire in Serum Institute; Covishield facility not affected | Politics

 The Manjari facility is where the Covishield vaccineused in the nationwide inoculation drive against the pandemicis made.

-The building where the fire broke out is part of theunder-construction site of the Serum facility and Covishieldproduction has not been affected by the fire, sources said.
+The building where the fire broke out is part of theunder-construction site of the Serum facility and is one kmfrom the Covishield manufacturing unit, sources said.

+Maharashtra Deputy Chief Minister Ajit Pawar said thestate government has ordered a probe into the fire.

+''I have taken information from the Pune MunicipalCorporation about the incident and an instruction has beengiven to carry out a detailed probe into the incident, Pawarsaid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)